apache/spark/docs/monitoring.md

 - namespace=JVMCPU
   - jvmCpuTime

+- namespace=plugin.<Plugin Class Name>
+  - Optional namespace(s).
+Metrics in this namespace are defined by user-supplied code, and configured using the Spark plugin API.
+See "Advanced Instrumentation" below for how to load custom plugins into Spark.

 ### Component instance = Executor
 These metrics are exposed by Spark executors.
 Note, currently they are not available when running in local mode.